jaantollander/masters-thesis/content/30_monitoring.md

 We did not explicitly set a time series identifier.
 Instead, we identified different time series as distinct tuples of the target, node name, job ID, and user ID.
-For login nodes, which do not have a job ID, we generated a synthetic job ID using the executable name and user ID values.
+For login nodes, which do not have a job ID, we generated a unique, synthetic job ID using the executable name and user ID values.
-Also, we created a synthetic job ID for other entries for which it was missing.
+Also, we created a unique, synthetic job ID for other entries for which it was missing.
 We dropped other entries that did not conform to the entry identifier format we had set, as described in Section \ref{entry-identifier-format}.

 We could use the concatenated target and entry identifier string as the time series identifier (`<target>:<entry_id>`).